ryandkuster/ngsComposer/README.md

 G	sample3	sample5	sample8	sample10
 T	sample4	sample5	sample9	sample10
 ```
+Note that in the example above the reverse barcode "C" corresponds with multiple identical sample names (sample5).
+While not common practice, ngs-composer accomodates repeated sample names and concatenates accordingly.

 If reverse barcodes do not require demultiplexing, the barcode file can be set up as follows with "NA" or any other text used as a header in the first row: